marksherriff/cs3240-f24-website/projectdraft.md

 	- A list of Members (which will be a set of [0 to many] Common Users)
 	- Description
 	- [0 to many] files uploaded to Amazon S3
-	- An in-system place to post messages to other members of the project
+	- Functionality to post messages to other members of the project, implemented as part of the PMA (i.e. not using an external app)

 - All members of a project can see all messages and files associated with the project.

 - Things that can be included in a project, but are not required, include: